DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/quickstart.md

 NAME                   TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                                      AGE istio-ingressgateway   LoadBalancer   10.104.1.247   34.123.224.92   15021:30045/TCP,80:30536/TCP,443:30515/TCP,31400:32708/TCP,15443:30053/TCP   9d`
 ```
 You should see an external IP for the loadblancer.
+This external IP is the entry point into the cluster and should be mapped to a DNS basedomain like "myenterprise.com".
+Traffic hitting that domain will now be filtered and proxied to the right backend service.

 ### Canary Deployments

+## Security using Istio

+### Authentication
+ - Request Authentication
+ - Peer Authentication

+### Authorization
+- Authorization Policy